Major in Japanese at Elizabethtown College

 Why study Japanese at E-town?

-E-town College has the only Japanese Major in the central Pennsylvania region.
+E-town College has the only Japanese Major in the central Pennsylvania region, and one of the only fully-fledged Japanese majors in Pennsylvania.
 If you are looking for a smaller school, or one closer to home, with a major in Japanese then make E-town your new home away from home!
 With faculty who are devoted to our students, short-term and year-long study abroad options, and special interest and cultural clubs on campus, your interest in Japanese language and culture can thrive here.

 Our Japanese major is a product of student enthusiasm and our College’s commitment to non-Western Cultural Heritage education.
 All E-town College students are required to take at least one non-Western Cultural Heritage class during their four years here.
 Japanese majors are ahead of the game with an entire major dedicated to exploring the culture and language of Japan.